johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 **DF2:**, and the fourth **DF3:**.

-Most floppy games are in the **IPF** format (Interchangeable Presentation Format), and some in the **RAW** (KryoFlux CT-RAW) format.
+Most floppy games are in the **IPF** format (Interchangeable Presentation Format), and some are in the **RAW** (KryoFlux CT-RAW) format.
 These are accurate representations of the original disks with the copy protection intact.

 A handful of games might be only provided as regular **ADF** files (Amiga Disk File).
-These games either don't use disk-based copy protection, or are only available in cracked form at the time being.
+These games either don't use disk-based copy protection or are only available in cracked form at the time being.